 - Find a store that works within your budget.

 Frame choice is also an important factor.
 When your budget is very limited, you also limit yourself to a smaller range of suitable frames, which, after choosing the styles that you like, you may end up with less-than-ideal frames.

 The ideal frame should be lightweight, comfortable, come with nosepads if you have a less-prominent nosebridge, that is suitably large in size from top to bottom, not excessively curved, and provide a reasonably snug fit.
-Since you'll likely be using the all day, we also prefer it to be durable.
+Since you'll likely be using the pair of progressive glasses all day, we also prefer it to be durable.